Linouth/iCatch-V50-Playground/reversing/README.md

 plenty of configuration and callibration files which I am not sure of what they do.
 They might be very interesting to play with.
 Any help with working this out is highly appreciated.

+The SST and SFN files can be modified by first decompressing them using `compression.py decompress <infolder> <outfolder>`, modifying the files, and then compressing them again using `compression.py compress <infolder>
+<outfolder>`.

 ## Todo